fobiero/iblLeague/README.md

 ## Upgrading project template

-First ensure you have a python3 interpreter with `cookiecutter` installed.
+First ensure you have a python3 interpreter with `django` installed.

 To upgrade an existing project, change the current working directory to the root of the project you want to upgrade. i.e. `cd project-to-upgrade`.
 Ensure your have not checked out the `template` branch.